Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Social thermodynamics

 where $\beta=\frac{1}{k\,T}$ for a proportionality constant $k$.
 Although in physics $k$ is a universal constant known as Boltzmann's constant $k_B$, in this analogous treatment of social systems such a statement is rather strong.
 Thus, we shall assume that it is different from system to system, although constant for a given one.

 In any case, the free energy allows us to obtain the \emph{equation of state} of the social system by defining the pressure of the system as:

 where $F$ depends on $V$ through the fact that the limits of integration in eq. (\ref{PARTN}) that defines $Z$ are given by the boundaries of the region of allowed stances, whose size is the volume.
-Thus, in that simple one-dimensional case $V=L$.
-For the example in the previous section leading to equation (\ref{sqgas}), we have that: